 Write the line to a file if a successful replacement was done.
 The w flag writes lines which are actually substituted by the s function to a file named by filename.
 If filename exists before sed is run, it is overwritten; if not, it is created.
 A single space must separate w and filename.
-The possibilities of multiple, somewhat different copies of
+The possibilities of multiple, somewhat different copies of one input line being written are the same as for p.
+You can specify a maximum of 10 different filenames after w flags and w functions (see below), combined.

-For example, applying the following command to the the kubla file produces on the standard output:
+For example, applying the following command to the kubla file produces on the standard output: